Pennsylvania police shooter manhunt near home of suspect's parents

 CANADENSIS PA.
 (Reuters) - Heavily armed police officers blocked roads through remote woods in Pennsylvania’s Pocono Mountains on Saturday in the second week of a search for the gunman who ambushed two troopers at their barracks.

-The massive manhunt for Eric Matthew Frein, 31, identified as the prime suspect in the killing of Corporal Bryon Dickson, 38, and the wounding of Trooper Alex Douglass, 31, put the rural area on lock-down.
-Police lifted a “shelter in place” order late on Saturday, allowing people to leave their homes, but said Frein remained at large, armed and dangerous.
+The massive manhunt for Eric Matthew Frein, 31, identified as the prime suspect in the killing of Corporal Bryon Dickson, 38, and the wounding of Trooper Alex Douglass, 31, put the Pocono Mountains on lock-down, with state police advising residents to stay inside.

-“The Pennsylvania State Police are very concerned for the safety of the community and are strongly recommending that people in the affected area stay in their homes and do not go into the woods where law enforcement is searching,” police said in a statement.

 Police helicopters whirred overhead as hundreds of officers, some in armored personnel carriers, scoured the forests and swamps not far from Frein’s parents’ home in Canadensis, about 114 miles (183.5 km) north of Philadelphia.